- Salesforce revealed Salesforce Learning Paths April 28, an offering that will allow users to integrate learning programs directly into Salesforce.

-"Technology, such as [augmented reality], has infiltrated industries from telecommunications to manufacturing," Doug Stephen, SVP of the learning division of CGS, previously told HR Dive, "and it is only going to become more popular, allowing remote workers even greater flexibility in their jobs."
+"Technology, such as [augmented reality], has infiltrated industries from telecommunications to manufacturing," Doug Stephen, president of the learning division of CGS, previously told HR Dive, "and it is only going to become more popular, allowing remote workers even greater flexibility in their jobs."

 Skill gaps are a top pandemic challenge for many companies, particularly small businesses, an August report from GetApp revealed.
 Shifts required by the pandemic changed the kinds of skills required for certain positions, the report said, leading to a new emphasis on training.